-Step 1: Go to WP admin > Elementor > My templates.
+Step 1: Go to WP admin dashboard and click Elementor > My templates.

-Step 2: Click on the Add New button and select the type of template as Section.
+Step 2: Click the Add New button and select the template type as Section.
 Give it a proper name and click on the Create Template button.

-Step 3: Now you will be presented with multiple pre-designed templates.
-Go to the Blocks tab and select the category as Pricing and choose the desired template to preview and click Insert to add it to the page.
+Step 3: Now, you will be presented with multiple pre-designed templates.
+Go to the Blocks tab and select the category as Pricing, choose the desired template to preview, and click Insert to add it to the page.

-Step 4: Now as we need to design two different Pricing Tables for toggle (Monthly and Annual Plans), go ahead and add another pricing table on the page by repeating the above step or click on the duplicate icon on the current row.
+Step 4: Now, as we need to design two different Pricing Tables for toggle (Monthly and Annual Plans), go ahead and add another pricing table on the page by repeating the above step or clicking on the duplicate icon on the current row.

 Step 5: We will start editing one Pricing Table at a time.
 Select the leftmost table of the first table group to show its properties.

 Step 7: Now it’s time for designing.
 Move on to the Style tab and make the changes there.
-You can change the color, typography, padding, size, positioning, alignment, etc. to the table from this tab.
+You can change the table’s color, typography, padding, size, positioning, alignment, etc., from this tab.
 This is what the table looks like after making the changes.

-Tip: Design your best performing plan in a way that it stands out and catches more attention.
+Tip: Design your best-performing plan in a way that stands out and catches more attention.

-Step 9: Now its turn for the second pricing table group (Annual Plan).
-Do the editing and changes we did earlier but remember this group is going to be for the annual pricing plans and you will have to update the details there accordingly.
+Step 9: Now it’s turn for the second pricing table group (Annual Plan).
+Do the editing and changes we did earlier but remember this group is going to be for the annual pricing plans, and you will have to update the details accordingly.

-Also, make sure that you keep the design of this group in contrast with the previous (monthly) group as you would want your users to notice the change when they toggle.
-If you keep both groups’ design identical, there is a possibility that user might not be able to see the difference in details.
+Also, ensure that you keep this group’s design in contrast with the previous (monthly) group, as you would want your users to notice the change when they toggle.
+If you keep both groups’ designs identical, there is a possibility that the user might not be able to see the difference in details.

-Step 10: Once you have made changes to the second group of pricing cards, click on the save icon and give it a proper name.
+Step 10: Once you have changed the second group of pricing cards, click on the save icon and give it a proper name.

-Step 11: Now since you have both the Pricing tables ready.
-It’s time to connect them with the Toggle widget.
+Step 11: Now, since you have both the Pricing tables ready.
+It’s time to connect them with the PowerPack Toggle widget for Elementor.

-Go to your pricing page and add PowerPack’s content toggle switch on the page.
+Go to your pricing page and add the Content Toggle switch on the page.

-Step 12: Its time to link the two saved templates.
+Step 12: It’s time to link the two saved templates.
 Go to Toggle settings > Primary.
-Select the content type as Saved Template and then select the monthly row (In this case, Pricing Table 1) which you saved earlier.
+Select the content type as Saved Template, and then select the monthly row (In this case, Pricing Table 1) you saved earlier.

 Also, change the Label Name accordingly.